tinytort/201d-spring-2017/class-05-images-color-text/lab/README.md

 ### Second Part: In lab today

-Today in lab you will create a new GitHub repo, and create solutions to some little code problems.
+Today in lab you will create solutions to some little code problems.

 **Be sure to follow instructions carefully.**